Global HiringContact us

 Minimum wage in Greece

-The minimum wage in Greece is set by government decree and applies across the private and public sectors.
-It serves as a foundational benchmark for wages, influencing various employment benefits and allowances.
-Adjustments to the minimum wage are made periodically, taking into account economic indicators and consultations with social partners.
+The minimum wage in Greece is set by government decree and applies uniformly across the private and public sectors.
+It acts as a foundational benchmark for wages and influences a range of employment-related benefits and allowances.
+Any adjustment to the minimum wage requires a formal government decision, following economic assessment and consultation with social partners.

-Historically, Greek employment law distinguished between white-collar and blue-collar workers when setting minimum wages.
-However, the current minimum wage is set uniformly across all sectors and job types.
+Historically, Greek employment law differentiated between white-collar and blue-collar workers when setting minimum pay.
+This distinction no longer exists: the current minimum wage is uniform across all sectors, roles, and job types.

 Seniority-based wage increments in Greece